MCxQC/Hello-World/README.md

 	SetEventMonitoring(EventName, Monitoring, Period)

   > - **EventName**
-  >    - Type: String, Case-sensitive
+  >    - Type: String
   >    - Name of the Event.
   >
   > - **Monitoring**
-  >    - Type: String
+  >    - Type: String, Case-sensitive
   >    - Method for Monitoring event.
 Process (Timer or WMI), Window (Timer or WinEvent) and Device (Timer or DeviceChange)
   >
   > - **Period/Delay**
   >    - Type: Integer or String
   >    - Period: The interval (in milliseconds) to check for the event's existence.
-  >    - Delay (WinEvent, DeviceChange): The maximum delay (in milliseconds) to check for the event's existence.
+  >    - Delay (WinEvent, DeviceChange): The approximate delay (in milliseconds) to check for the event's existence.

 For example: